hphelion/documentation/commercial/GA1/commercial.undercloud-eon-cli.md

 ### Update vCenter {#update-vcenter}

 You can update the exisitng vCenter to the EON database.
-You must enter all the arguments to add the vCenter, else you will be prompted for the same.
+It is mandatory to enter all the arguments to update the vCenter, else you will be prompted for the same.

 	eon vcenter-update [--name <VCENTER_NAME>] [--ip-address <VCENTER_IP>][--username <VCENTER_USERNAME>][--password <VCENTER_PASSWORD>][--port <VCENTER_PORT>]                       <VCENTER_ID>

 ### Delete vCenter {#delete-vcenter}

+**Important:** If you have imported cluster(s) ensure that you have deactivated the cluster(s) and then unimported the cluster(s) before executing the delete command.

 You can delete the vCenter from EON database.

 	eon vcenter-delete <VCENTER_ID>

-In the vCenter you can import the cluster(s).
-One vCenter can have multiple cluster(s).
+vCenter delete fails:

+* if you have imported cluster which is an activate cluster(s).

+To delete a deactivate the vcenter clusters then unimport clusters and then retry

 ###List vswitch {#vswitch-list}
 You can view the list of vswitches of vCenter.